helios12/DataScienceProjects/readme.md

 During my Data Scientist course at SkillFactory I am solving tasks and working on projects.
 I am presenting the solutions of those tasks and projects as well as auxiliary code here for any potential employers.
 If you are just interested in data science, please feel free to contact me with any questions.
 ## Highlights
-For the moment the following project on HeadHunter.ru resume data preparation and clean-up, to enable building a machine learning model is the most illustrative example of my work: [Project-1.HH_Resume_analysis.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/projects/Project-1.HH_Resume_analysis.ipynb)
+For the moment the following task on the data science jobs analysis including data cleaning and exploratory data analysis with visual and statistical methods, is the most illustrative example of my work: [Task-2.Data_Science_job_analysis.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/tasks/task-2/Task-2.Data_Science_job_analysis.ipynb)

 In addition I am working on a library of reusable code for data-science purposes:
 [Data Science Helpers](https://github.com/helios12/DataScienceProjects/tree/main/DataScienceHelpers)